- City Services

 Aquatic Weed Management

-In 2021, the South Washington Watershed District (SWWD) oversaw an aquatic plant survey on Colby and Markgrafs Lakes.
+The South Washington Watershed District oversaw an aquatic plant survey on Colby and Markgrafs Lakes in 2021.
 The results of the survey showed there are varying levels of the invasive aquatic plant species curly-leaf pondweed and Eurasian watermilfoil in the lakes.

 Eurasian watermilfoil and curly-leaf pondweed form dense mats at the water’s surface, which inhibit water recreationists and demand additional staff resources to ensure mats do not obstruct lake outlets.
 They also overtake habitat, outcompete native aquatic plants and provide unsuitable shelter, food and nesting habitat for native animals.

-For more specific information on the herbicide treatments in each of the lakes, please the SWWD website.
+For more specific information on the herbicide treatments in each of the lakes, please the South Washington Watershed District website.